 St. James is a somewhat small town located in the state of New York.
 With a population of 13,487 people and three constituent neighborhoods, St. James is the 144th largest community in New York.

 St. James home prices are not only among the most expensive in New York, but St. James real estate also consistently ranks among the most expensive in America.

-St. James is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+St. James is a decidedly white-collar town, with fully 87.09% of the workforce employed in white-collar jobs, well above the national average.
 Overall, St. James is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in St. James who work in office and administrative support (13.51%), management occupations (13.36%), and teaching (9.84%).
+There are especially a lot of people living in St. James who work in management occupations (13.64%), teaching (13.35%), and office and administrative support (12.89%).

 St. James is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, St. James’s overall crime rate is lower than average for the country.

-The per capita income in St. James in 2010 was $40,825, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $163,300 for a family of four.
+The per capita income in St. James in 2018 was $55,068, which is wealthy relative to New York and the nation.
+This equates to an annual income of $220,272 for a family of four.

+St. James is a somewhat ethnically-diverse town.
 The people who call St. James home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. James residents report their race to be White, followed by Asian.
-Important ancestries of people in St. James include Irish, German, English, and Polish.
+Important ancestries of people in St. James include Italian, Irish, German, Polish, and English.

 The most common language spoken in St. James is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.